Words Are Powered By Intentions

 You never know where people are in their lives and even though it isn’t your responsibility to find out, it is a part of our inner compassion to nest our words in a way that are encouraging to any that are listening.

-My kids soon recognised the benefit of this when they were going to school.
-Each morning I would get them to set their intentions just to have a great day, no matter what.
-When they did this they would have a good day, but when they didn’t have a good day, I would ask them if they had set their intentions that morning.
-Inevitably they would say no. I encouraged them to do this when they learned to drive as well.
-In this way they didn’t have to know what was going to happen, they could just align themselves with the best of life.
+My kids soon recognized the benefit of setting their intentions when they were going to school.
+Each morning I would remind them to set their intentions just to have a great day, no matter what.
+When they did this, then their day would unfold beautifully and they would bounce through the door in the afternoon.
+But when they didn’t have a good day, I would ask them if they had set their intentions that morning.
+Inevitably they would say no. This wasn’t just a school project, it was a life skill.

 Everyone Deserves Your Respect, Even You

 So a part of the bigger picture of compassion is that you respect others, no matter who they are or what they believe.
-Their way of life is not contagious and you aren’t agreeing with anybody, but it is important that you respect.
+Their way of life is not contagious and you aren’t agreeing with anybody, but it is important that you respect their choices.
 Not the commanded respect as taught to a child for an adult, but the respect that admires another for their life choices, no matter what they may be.
 It is much more important that an adult respects a child than the opposite, as we teach only be example.